ploki/yanapack/README.md

  - To push values inside the custom sub circuit being instanciated
  - To display simulation results from an interactive session.
 In this case lines must not start with a dot.

+#### Data type

+There is only one data type, complex numbers.

+The DOT word output the magnitude of the complex number which is on the top of the stack.

 #### Arithmetic words
  - __MUL__: 2 3 MUL . => 6
  - __*__: MUL alias